dperezhi/DNA-Library/README.md

 ### User Stories
 #### Phase 1
 - As a user, I want to be able to add a DNA sequence to a DNA list.
-I want to be able to specify the name, the nucleotide sequence, and organism of origin.
+I want to be able to specify the name, the nucleotide sequence, and the organism of origin.
-- As a user, I want to be able to see my list, and choose a DNA sequence to modify.
+- As a user, I want to be able to see my list and choose a DNA sequence to modify.
 - As a user, I want to be able to add MoClo flanks to my DNA sequences.
-- As a user, I want to be able to see DNA sequence translated into a protein sequence.
+- As a user, I want to be able to see DNA sequences translated into a protein sequence.
 #### Phase 2
 - As a user, when I select the quit option from the application menu, I want to be reminded to save my Dna Sequence list to a file and have the option to do so or not.